thinkshout/cafb-dc-campaign/README.md

 # Capital Area Food Bank DC - Campaign

-Run:
+To set up a local build, run:
+`composer install`

+Create a new local MySQL database.

+Then run:
-`scripts/build.sh ../drupal` to build the complete site in a sibling "drupal" directory.
+`scripts/build.sh ~/Sites/<LOCAL FOLDER NAME YOU WANT> <LOCAL DATABASE USERNAME> <LOCAL DATABASE PASSWORD> <LOCAL DATABASE NAME>` to build the complete site in the ~/Sites/<LOCAL FOLDER NAME YOU WANT>
+directory.

-`scripts/deploy.sh` to deploy the site to its destination host, such as Pantheon or Acquia.
+`scripts/deploy.sh` to deploy the site to its destination host, such as Pantheon or Acquia (more information: https://github.com/thinkshout/ts_build_scripts/blob/master/README.md).

 Donation links will not appear until you enable donations for at least one Campaign, and you can't do that until you enable at least one payment processor.

 Go to admin/commerce/config/payment-methods and enable the "iATS Payments:
 Credit card payment" processor.
-You can then edit the Action in this rule and set the login/password both to "TEST88".
+You can then edit the Action in this rule and set the Agent Code/Password both to "TEST88".

 You can then visit your Campaign, click the "Manage Donations" tab, then click "Settings".
 You'll want to Enable donations, select "Donation" as the one-time